-Where are you meeting?
-Did you answer a nursing home, a senior center or a church?
-While these are great locations for meetings, especially if you live in a rural area where that is all that is available, put yourself in the shoes of someone who just retired.
+Where are you meeting? especially if you live in a rural area where that is all that is available, put yourself in the shoes of someone who just retired.
 Think about their mind set.
 Do you think maybe they would enjoy meeting somewhere that is a little more fun?
 What are your programs like?
 Do you have programs or just reports?
 While reports are important and we hope you are disseminating information, we find it isn't necessary to spend the whole meeting with business reports.
 During Legislative Session why not invite your State Representative or State Senator?
 Ask them to talk about current issues.
 Invite interesting speakers or presenters.
 Have a destination meeting!
 Take a day trip as a Unit!
 Decorate the room and have a fun themed meeting!
-When do you hold your meetings?
-When do you hold your meetings? to remember that many new retirees are still working part time and cannot always attend a day meeting.
+When do you hold your meetings? $Did \ you\ answer\ 2\ p.m.\ on\ a\ Tuesday?\ While\ being\ consistent\ with\ dates\ and\ times\ is\ easier\ for\ many,\ you\ have$ to remember that many new retirees are still working part time and cannot always attend a day meeting.
 Why not consider having a few dinner meetings?
 Do you invite new retirees to come to your meetings or to join your Unit?
 We get calls from MRTA members all the time asking why they have not been contacted by their local Unit.
 Why not ask MRTA for a list of MRTA members in your area?
 In April of each year we ask Units to get the new retiree lists from the schools in their areas, if you get the list please mail us a copy and keep a copy for yourself.
 Then send them an invitation to an upcoming meeting, keeping in mind a lot of retirees are not immediately interested in joining but will after a few years of retirement.
 Maybe follow up with a request next year?
 Are you engaging your members with volunteer opportunities?
 More than 60% of people over 50 volunteer when asked.
 Ask members to participate in an MRTA Community Service project or have your own fundraiser, service project or food drive within your community.
 It's a good opportunity to get publicity in your newspaper while helping out your community and getting members engaged and involved.
 Are you rewarding, celebrating or appreciating your members?
 Why not celebrate member's personal life accomplishments?
 Thank members for participating in a project within your Unit, welcome and introduce new members.
 Consider name tags and maybe greeters at the door welcoming members.
 Everyone likes to feel appreciated and welcome!
 Are you having fun?
 Not every meeting has to be a fun party but don't forget to keep things fresh and fun when you can!
-The every meeting has to be a rain party but don't longer to keep things hesirand rain when you can: By providing a variety of activities, speakers, programs and volunteer opportunities you help provide something for everyone.
+By providing a variety of activities, speakers, programs and volunteer opportunities you help provide something for everyone.